cabforum/servercert/docs/BR.md

 ##### 7.1.2.9.4 Authority Key Identifier

-For Precertificates issued by a Precertificate Signing CA, the `authorityKeyIdentifier`, if present in the equivalent Certificate, MAY be modified to reflect the values of the Technically Constrained Precertificate Signing CA Certificate; for example, if the Precertificate Signing CA uses a different Key Pair than the Issuing CA it is acting on behalf of.
+For Precertificates issued by a Precertificate Signing CA, the `authorityKeyIdentifier`, if present in the equivalent Certificate, may be modified to reflect the values of the Technically Constrained Precertificate Signing CA Certificate; for example, if the Precertificate Signing CA uses a different Key Pair than the Issuing CA it is acting on behalf of.

 If the `authorityKeyIdentifier` extension is present in the Certificate, then the Precertificate MUST contain an `authorityKeyIdentifier` in the same order within the extension sequence as the Certificate, ignoring the [Precertificate Poison](#71293-precertificate-poison) extension.
 It MUST be byte-for-byte identical in value to the `authorityKeyIdentifier` extension of the Certificate, or MAY be modified as defined below: